 Textile performance testing is not a strict legal requirement in the EU, but refraining from it may result in suboptimal-quality products ending up on the market.
 This contributes to excess textile waste and negatively affects the reputation of the manufacturer, which makes it important to ensure quality beyond the basic legal requirements described above.

 Fabric quality is influenced by physical, chemical, and biological factors, all of which can be studied through laboratory testing.
-In a typical performance test, the fabric or its components (yarns and fibers) are exposed to a specified type of environmental pressure.
-The lesser the effects of such pressure, the higher the quality of the fabric is considered to be.
+In a typical performance test, the fabric or its components (yarns and fibers) are exposed to a specified type of environmental stress.
+The lesser the effects of such stress, the higher the quality of the fabric is considered to be.

 One good way to assess whether the quality of the fabric is high enough is to test it according to standardized test methods.
 Many widely used textile testing standards have been published by the International Standards Organization (ISO), the American Association of Textile Chemists and Colorists (AATCC), and the American Society for Testing Materials (ASTM).